ptiede/VIDA.jl/README.md

   #filtermax is the filter that maximizes the bm,
   #bm_max is its max value
   #converved & itr are some run info to see if the optimizer said it reached convergence
-  filtermax,bh_max,converged,itr = extract(bh,filter,lower,upper)

-  #This is usually wrong so lets instead run 6 of them!
-  #Note this is multithreaded so the n jobs will be split amoung the available threads
-  nstart = 10
-  #results in this case are saved in a data frame for easy access.
-  # The first element is the best fit, i.e. the highest ℓmax
-  results = extract(nstart, bh, filter, lower, upper)

-  #To plot and compare results
-  filtermax = TIDAGaussianRing(results[1:7]) #because has 7 params
-  triptic(image, filtermax)

-  #Similarly using bbextract which tends to converge to the true answer in
-  #one go
   filtermax,bh_max,converged,itr = bbextract(bh,filter,lower,upper)
 ```